DeaDHackS/Evil-Shock/README.md

-## IF WAIING ON US TO UPLOAD THE SCRIPT FILE WAIT WE ARE DEVELOPING IT BUT WE ARE JUST SETTING UP THE GITHUB RESPORITIE!
-IT WILL BE NEARLY DONE!
+## IF WAITING ON US TO UPLOAD THE SCRIPT FILE WAIT WE ARE DEVELOPING IT BUT WE ARE JUST SETTING UP THE GITHUB RESPORITIE!
+ITS NEARLY DONE

 # Evil-Shock Description
 Evil-Shock is a powerful tool made to exploit Shellshock, what's special with Evil-Shock is that it doesn't base his attacks on one parameter, example another tool might inject a simple "echo Vulnerable" and see if the server executes that.
 In many case the server wont execute that command but can execute another command ;)